uthpalaherath/uthpalaherath.github.io/_pages/about.md

 To further pursue my research interests, I returned to the United States for graduate studies, earning my Ph.D. in Computational Condensed Matter Physics at West Virginia University under the mentorship of [Dr. Aldo Romero](https://aldoromero.sandbox.wvu.edu).
 As a graduate student, I was an active member in the Physics and Astronomy Graduate Student Organization (PAGSO) and contributed to physics outreach programs to enhance public literacy in science across West Virginia.

-At Duke University, I continue to contribute to advancements in materials science, collaborating with a diverse team of researchers from around the world.
-Beyond research, I serve on the council of the [Duke University Postdoctoral Association (DUPA)](https://dukepostdocs.org) where I organize and lead events that bring postdocs from different backgrounds together fostering interdisciplinary research collaborations while addressing their needs and celebrating their accomplishments.
+At Duke University, I continued to contribute to advancements in materials science, collaborating with a diverse team of researchers from around the world.
+Beyond research, I served on the council of the [Duke University Postdoctoral Association (DUPA)](https://dukepostdocs.org) where I organized and led events that bring postdocs from different backgrounds together fostering interdisciplinary research collaborations while addressing their needs and celebrating their accomplishments.

+With the completion of my postdoc, I am now exploring opportunities where I can leverage research computing and high-performance computing to push the boundaries of science and technology.

 ## Life beyond academia